Finpension Vested Benefits Review 2026 – Pros & Cons

 Now, there are some fees for some operations:

-• 1500 CHF if you do it within one year of joining
+- 3000 CHF plus 1% of the benefits if you do it within one year of joining

 Depending on your situation, you may never have to pay any of these fees.
-But for instance, 500 CHF for withdrawing the money for a house is a high fee.
+But 500 CHF for withdrawing the money for a house is a high fee.
 If you plan to buy a house soon, you may not want to move to Finpension.
-And the same thing stands if you plan to relocate abroad.
+The same goes for relocating abroad.
+You should never use Finpension Vested Benefits less than one year before withdrawing from abroad, because the fee for that is quite bad.

-So, overall, the fees of Finpension Vested Benefits are outstanding.
-There are some cases where you will have to pay extra fees.
-But overall, it should not happen to most people.
+Overall, Finpension Vested Benefits’ fees are outstanding.
+There are some cases where you will have to pay extra fees, but overall, this should not happen to most people.
 I wish the fee for withdrawing the money for a house would be less than 500 CHF.

 Opening a vested benefits account at Finpension